 Word spread fast in A-D-A-M’s service area about the directory and they got many requests from parents who wanted to borrow a copy.
 They set up a lending program that allowed families to sign out a directory for two weeks and included a stamped, self-addressed envelope so parents could mail it back.
 In 1996 a second edition of the Community Resource Directory (CRD) was published and the demand for more information on ADHD continued to grow.
 In December 1997 A-D-A-MSM spun off from the St. Cloud Area Family YMCA to form an independent 501 (c ) 3 organization.

-Attention Deficit Awareness of Minnesota, Inc. (A-D-A-MSM) Today: Over the 19 years the organization has had numerous health and mental health care providers, teachers, and other support service professionals who have served on the board.
-The service area now includes Benton, Mille Lacs, Morrison, Sherburne, Stearns, Todd and Wright counties.
+Attention Deficit Awareness of Minnesota, Inc. (A-D-A-M) Today: Over the 22 years the organization has had numerous health and mental health care providers, teachers, and other support service professionals who have served on the board.
+The service area now includes Benton, Mille Lacs, Morrison, Sherburne, Stearns, Todd, and Wright counties.
 The organization remains an information and educational resource on ADHD and the related issues that go along with the disorder.
 A-D-A-MSM is not a direct service provider and never has been.
-In the early years the nonprofit had a small paid staff but as funding decreased it now operates thanks to the tireless commitment of a handful of volunteers who take care of all the daily operations to keep the organization running and the board who oversees all the operations and the information that is produced.
-We are grateful and appreciative to our small dedicated donors who make it possible for the organization to provide information and co-sponsor ADHD workshops with Resource Training and Solutions located in Sartell, Minnesota and network with the local support group Parent Voices of NAMI St. Cloud.
+In the early years, the nonprofit had a small paid staff but as funding decreased it now operates thanks to the tireless commitment of a handful of volunteers who take care of all the daily operations to keep the organization running and the board who oversees all the operations and the information that is produced.
+We are grateful and appreciative to our small group of dedicated donors who make it possible for the organization to remain true to its mission statement for 22 years: A-D-A-MSM is Central Minnesota’s attention-deficit/hyperactivity disorder resource center, forging innovative and respectful links between individuals, organizations, and professionals.

 The organization has board openings and welcomes inquiries.
 The nonprofit does not take phone calls but you may contact them by email at email@example.com or write them at A-D-A-M, P.O.
 Box 6233, St. Cloud, Minnesota, 56302-6233.
-Feel free to contact the organization with your ADHD questions and needs for information about the disorder and upcoming workshops they will be co-sponsoring in 2016-2017.
-We encourage you to donate to the organization because the more dollars we raise, the more workshops and other educational materials we can provide for those who live with and work with children, adults and families who struggle with ADHD.
+Feel free to contact the organization with your ADHD questions and needs for information about the disorder or inquiries regarding our services.
+We encourage you to consider becoming a monthly donor which allows us to expand the information and resources available, while also exploring new services to offer community members like yourself.